greencardamom/Findlinks/README.md

 	      ./findlinks -d archive.md -s 'enwiki eswiki' -n 0 Find all pages on the sites listed in mylist.txt in namespace 0 & 6 that contain archive.md ./findlinks -d archive.md -s mylist.txt
+	    Find all pages on enwiki in namespace 0 & 6 that contain a URL with 'archive.today' that has 'http:'
+	      ./findlinks -d archive.today -s enwiki -r '^http:'

 How it works
 =========